Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Do not nap during the day, even if you are very tired.

-Tell your doctor or nurse of any other medications, herbs, or supplements (for example, melatonin, valerian) you use for sleep.
+Tell your healthcare providers of any other medicines, herbs, or supplements (for example, melatonin, valerian) you use for sleep.

-If sleep medications are prescribed, follow directions carefully.
+If sleep medicines are prescribed, follow directions carefully.

-If the above guidelines do not help your sleep, you may need to discuss this problem with your doctor.
-Let your doctor know if you are experiencing any of the following:
+If the above guidelines do not help your sleep, you may need to discuss this problem with your healthcare provider, especially if you are experiencing any of the following:

 Your sleep problem lasts longer than a few weeks.